Positive-Future/positive-future.github.io/content/resources/New VoloCity Air Taxi Design Released by Urban Air Mobility Pioneer Volocopter.md

 lang: EN
 name: New VoloCity Air Taxi Design Released by Urban Air Mobility Pioneer Volocopter
 author: Volocopter
-description_en: Follow Volocopter CCO Christian Bauer as he gives a tour of our full-scale VoloCity air taxi for the very first time!
-This is will be the first commercially licensed product based on EASA requirement.
-So, sit back.
-Relax.
-And enjoy the tour!
+description_en: 'Follow Volocopter CCO Christian Bauer as he gives a tour of our full-scale VoloCity air taxi for the very first time! '
-description_fr: Follow Volocopter CCO Christian Bauer as he gives a tour of our full-scale VoloCity air taxi for the very first time!
-This is will be the first commercially licensed product based on EASA requirement.
-So, sit back.
-Relax.
-And enjoy the tour!
+description_fr: 'Follow Volocopter CCO Christian Bauer as he gives a tour of our full-scale VoloCity air taxi for the very first time! '
 category:
 - think_of_your_ideal_city
 - stimulate_your_creativity